 Here at SpecialEffect our primary goal has always been to help people with disabilities to play the games they want to the best of their ability.
 Our work is focused on the specific needs of each person we work with and providing bespoke access solutions just for them.
 Once they are playing, it’s up to the individual to decide where they want to take their gaming journey.
 They might be content just working through a game on their own and at their own pace.
 They might want to play co-op with their friends and family.
 They may wish to play and socialise online.
 They may even want to play competitively.
 Whatever they want to achieve in gaming, we will do our best to continue to help them for as long as they want us to.

 In a nutshell, our mission is to provide a specialist service that is focussed on meeting the needs of the most severely physically disabled people across the globe, whether we work directly with individuals or in partnership with developers to make videogames more accessible at source.
 Because this work is so labour intensive, it requires 100% of our time and energy and, as a result, we are unable to be involved in specific esports tournaments.
 We aim to level the playing field as much as we possibly can for as many gamers with disabilities as we can, so they can choose to use their skills in whichever ways they wish..

 I’m interested in advertising/sharing information about myself/my company on your website.

 Sorry, we don't host third-party content or adverts on our website.

-It’s because of SpecialEffect’s special relevance to both the games industry and their communities, built up over many years, that has made us such an attractive charity partner.
+It's our special relevance to both the games industry and their communities, built up over many years, that has made us such an attractive charity partner.
 Unfortunately, therefore, there is no general advice that we can give to other charities, nor are we able to provide introductions to the games industry.